 Today, again was a tough place to go and I resisted arrest a little, but in the end I felt the benefit of the work and am grateful.
 I trust these people like Matt, Emily, Chris, Jacob, Meredith, and others with my life, my health!
 They are trained professionals who know what we need and they give us good instruction.

-I always start with the 'hand bike' on regular cycle for a warm-up and usually blast through with no problem but today it was the finishing exercise and it did its job.
+I always start with the 'hand bike' on regular cycle for a warm-up and usually blast through with no problem but today it was the finisher and it did its job.
 It finished me.
 My therapist must have watched me breeze through all the stretching, weight training, band stretching and decided to throw that off-speed curve ball to me.

 The therapist said, let's try iso-training setting on the bike.
 I said, "Oh, ok.
 No problem."
 Here's the thing.
-Let me just say that 'iso-training' on a hand bike isn't like regular hand bike training.
+Let me just say that 'iso-training' on a hand bike isn't like normal hand bike training.
 The faster one tries to cycle the bike with your hands the more resistance there is.
 By design the system is trying to wreck muscle memory and lift the bar for strength and health.
 Thirty seconds into a five minute exercise I wanted to kick myself for saying, "Oh ok.
 No problem." then it hit me.

 How often as a pastor have I asked people to follow me into theological discussions of confession and repentance, about faith and salvation, and God's grace and justice?
 How often have I become frustrated when those I seek to help along their journey of faith resist the tutelage?
-In similar ways, physical therapists, counselors, doctors, and pastors seek to lead people toward health and wellness across physical, emotional, and spiritual realms.
+In similar ways, physical therapist, counselors, doctors, and pastors seek to lead people toward health and wellness across physical, emotional, and spiritual realms.
 We often resist the arrest of our illnesses and fight against change.

 Resistance to these places of growth and health after injury or body deterioration is a common theme for many.
 We think that all that work is too much to handle and or the outcome won't produce the desired result.
 Or, the pastor and I don't agree on theology and it isn't worth my time to engage the Bible as much as the pastor wants me to do.